It4innovations/Maui-Simulation/README.md

 # Maui Simulation Setup for IT4Innovations
 This repository contains the setup of the Maui Scheduler to simulate the job scheduling of IT4Innovations' large-scale PBS based Salomon cluster.
-It has been used in our paper [Job Simulation for large-scale PBS based Clusters with the Maui Scheduler](https://not_public_yet) and is made available to enable other PBS based computing centers to run simulations.
+It has been used in our paper **Job Simulation for large-scale PBS based Clusters with the Maui Scheduler** (see section [Paper and Citation](#paper-and-citation) below) and is made available to enable other PBS based computing centers to run simulations.
 The following files are available:
 - `Dockerfile`: To create a Docker image with the Maui Scheduler environment.
 It includes PBS for satisfying the dependencies only, which does not need to run as a service.
 - `maui.diff`: Modifications applied to the Maui Scheduler for our simulation runs.
 - `maui.cfg`: Configuration file for the Maui Scheduler.